Welcome

 UPDATE – BOARDWALK CURRENTLY CLOSED

-Spring 2025 – We regret to inform members and visitors that the Withey Beds boardwalk remains closed due to a fallen tree damaging access at the western end of the structure.
-The FoWB management team are in discussions with Three Rivers District Council regarding repairs and we will update this site as we get more information.
+Autumn 2025 – We regret to inform members and visitors that the Withey Beds boardwalk remains closed as a result of a fallen tree damaging access at the western end of the structure.
+The FoWB management team have continued discussions with Three Rivers District Council regarding repairs.
+The FoWB team are thankful to a number of councillors who have taken the time to visit the site over the past months to see the issues first hand and are supporting TRDC and the FoWB’s in identifying a solution.
+Please revisit this site for updates.